Hydr0x1de/tgAntiSticker/README.md

 # tgAntiSticker

 tgAntiSticker is a Telegram bot designed to help manage and control the use of stickers in your Telegram groups.
-It provides various features to ensure that stickers are used appropriately and do not disrupt the flow of conversation.
+It provides feature to ensure that stickers are used appropriately and do not disrupt the flow of conversation.

 ## Features